ibm-cloud-docs/BlockStorage/migrate-block-storage-encrypted-block-storage.md

 5. Select your billing option.
 You can choose between hourly and monthly billing.
 6. Select the IOPS tier.
 7. Click **Select Storage Size** and select your storage size from the list.
 8. Click **Specify Snapshot Space Size** and select the snapshot size from the list.
-This is in addition to your usable space.
+This space is in addition to your usable space.
 For snapshot space considerations and recommendation, read [Ordering Snapshots](ordering-snapshots.html).
 9. Choose your **OS Type** from the list.
 10. Click **Continue**.
 You’re shown the monthly and prorated charges with a final chance to review order details.
 11. Click the **I have read the Master Service Agreement** check box and click **Place Order**.